top of page

 A little girl turning her head to refuse a piece of broccoli on a fork

-As a parent of a child with autism, you may be all too familiar with the challenges of picky eating habits.
-Your child may refuse to eat certain foods, have difficulty trying new foods, or even limit their diet to only a few select items.
-While these habits can be frustrating and concerning, it's important to understand that picky eating is common among children with autism.
+As a parent of a child with autism, you might find yourself facing some tough mealtime struggles.
+Your child may be picky about certain foods, resist trying new things, or stick to just a handful of familiar foods.
+While these eating habits can be frustrating, it's helpful to know that picky eating is actually quite common for kids with autism.

-In fact, studies have shown that up to 70% of kids with autism have some form of feeding difficulty.
-However, with the right strategies and support, it's possible to help your child overcome their picky eating habits and develop a better relationship with food.
+In fact, research shows that up to 70% of kids with autism experience some form of feeding difficulty.
+The good news is that with the right support and strategies, you can help your child work through picky eating habits and develop a healthier relationship with food.

 Understanding Picky Eating in Kids with Autism